 - Vocational module (10) can be any one of the following modules - Research in Biomedical Sciences, Business for the Bioscientist Healthcare Organisation and Practice, Science Communication, or Bioethics

-The teaching and assessment for the BSc (Honours) Biomedical Sciences programme delivered at NUMed Malaysia is equivalent to what students studying the same programme in the UK receive.
+The BSc (Honours) Biomedical Sciences programme is delivered at NUMed under the authority of Newcastle University, UK, and the teaching, learning and assessment are equivalent to that which students studying in the UK receive.

-Candidates will be assessed for degree classification on the basis of all the modules taken at Stages 2 and 3 with the weighting of the stages being 1:2 for Stage 2 and Stage 3 respectively.
+Candidates will be assessed for degree classification on the basis of all the modules taken at Stage 2 and Stage 3 with the weighting of the stages being 1:2 for Stage 2 and Stage 3 respectively.

 Your third year of Biomedical Sciences will be carried out at Newcastle University in the North East of the United Kingdom.